Trudeau unveils new Russia sanctions amid growing NATO pressure over defence spending

 "There's no kind of easy, quick solution where the government waves a magic wand and we're at two per cent," Perry said.

-Their communique also took aim at recent comments by Chinese officials about the war in Ukraine and NATO, and called on Beijing to "cease amplifying the Kremlin's false narratives" and work toward a peaceful resolution to the conflict.
+"Over the coming months, as they continue, that pain will only get harder and harder and harder for the Russian economy to bear."

+NATO leaders also heard an emotional address from Ukrainian President Volodymyr Zelenskyy who outlined the severe hardship his country has had to bear over the last month.

-Europe faces its biggest security threat since the Second World War due to Russia's invasion of Ukraine, an attack that has killed hundreds of civilians and thousands of soldiers, and displaced 10 million people since the fighting started one month ago.
+Russia's attack has killed hundreds of civilians and thousands of soldiers, and displaced 10 million people since the fighting started one month ago.

-Earlier in the day, Ukrainian President Volodymyr Zelenskyy delivered an urgent plea for military aid to NATO leaders, pointedly chastising them for failing to do everything possible to help his country.

-Zelenskyy repeated his request for NATO to enforce a no-fly zone over Ukrainian airspace to protect his people from Russian bombs and missiles -- an ask that NATO's secretary general has ruled out.

-In the text of his address posted to his official website, Zelenskyy also criticized NATO members for failing to provide a clear response to his previous plea, or to subsequent requests for fighter jets and tanks to bolster his forces.

-Zelenskyy didn't blame NATO for the war in his country, but his remarks suggested deep frustration with the seeming lack of political will among alliance members to provide Ukraine all the weapons needed to fend of Putin's forces and prevent further deaths.
+Zelenskyy asked NATO for fighter jets and tanks to bolster his forces, chastised allies for failing to do everything possible and voiced frustration with a seeming lack of political will from the alliance to do more.

-"Ukraine is very much waiting, awaiting real action, real security guarantees, from those whose word is trustworthy, and whose actions can keep the peace," reads Zelenskyy's posted remarks.
+"Ukraine is very much waiting, awaiting real action, real security guarantees, from those whose word is trustworthy, and whose actions can keep the peace," read Zelenskyy's remarks posted online.

-Trudeau indicated during his news conference that Canada is looking at buying and sending more weapons to Ukraine after Defence Minister Anita Anand indicated earlier this month that the Canadian Armed Forces' own stockpile has been tapped out.
+Trudeau indicated Canada is looking at buying and sending more weapons to Ukraine after Defence Minister Anita Anand indicated earlier this month that the Canadian Armed Forces' own stockpile has been tapped out.

 "As President Zelenskyy has been asking for various new pieces of equipment, we're looking to see what we can send," he said.